bxparks/EpoxyDuino/README.md

 dependencies so that it is conceptually portable to a vanilla Unix environment, EpoxyDuino may work.

-Running an Arduino program natively on Linux or MacOS has some advantages:
+Running an Arduino program natively on a desktop-class machine has some
+advantages:

 * The development cycle can be lot faster because the compilers on the the desktop machines are a lot faster, and we also avoid the upload and flash